What are the requirements for an internship?

 How should I write my resume?

-Read the information on creating a resume provided by Career Services here and by the editing department here.
-Write or edit your resume following these guidelines and take it to Career Services in the Wilkinson Center, the writing center in either the library or the JKB, or the Humanities Advisement Center in the JFSB.
-Preferably all three.
+Read the information on creating a resume provided by Career Services here.
+Write or edit your resume following these guidelines and take it to Career Services in the Wilkinson Center, the writing center in either the library or the JKB, or the Liberal Arts Advisement Center in the JFSB.

 Also, make sure that you’re modifying your resume specifically for the internship you’re applying for.
-See if you can determine from the wanted ad and from the internship provider’s website what they’re looking for and emphasize those things on your resume.
+See if you can determine (from the posting and from the internship provider’s website) what they’re looking for and emphasize those things on your resume.
 You may also visit the workplace or call with a few well-chosen questions.

 How do I prepare for an interview with the provider?